britram/pins/draft-trammell-inip-pins.md

 linkability (see {{query-linkability}}).

-We note that while DNS can be deployed to allow essentially unlimited kinds of inconsistency in its responses, there is no protocol support for a response to explicitly note that it is inconsistent. {{I-D.ietf-dnsop-edns-client-subnet}}
-does allow a querier to note that it would specifically like the view of the state of the namespace offered to a certain part of the network, and as such can be seen as inchoate support for this property.
+We note that while DNS can be deployed to allow essentially unlimited kinds of inconsistency in its responses, there is no protocol support for a query to express the kind of consistency it desires, or for a response to explicitly note that it is inconsistent. {{I-D.ietf-dnsop-edns-client-subnet}} does allow a querier to note that it would specifically like the view of the state of the namespace offered to a certain part of the network, and as such can be seen as inchoate support for this property.

 ## Performance Properties